Atletico Madrid’s Felipe matches Gueye’s unwanted Champions League record

 Atletico Madrid’s Felipe has become only the eighth player to see red twice in a single season in the Uefa Champions League.

-The Brazilian centre-back was given the marching orders as the Mattress Makers settled for a 0-0 draw with Manchester City in Wednesday’s quarter-final second leg played inside Estadio Wanda Metropolitano.
+The Brazilian centre-back was given his marching orders as the Mattress Makers had to settle for a 0-0 draw with Manchester City in Wednesday’s quarter-final second leg played inside Estadio Wanda Metropolitano.

 Felipe was first cautioned in the first half, and a reckless challenge on Phil Foden in the closing stages of the keenly contested affair saw him shown the way out for a second caution by referee Daniel Siebert.